esp8266/Arduino/readme.txt

 * Lots of reference additions and fixes from Paul Badger.
 * Changed default microcontroller to ATmega168 from ATmega8.
 * Removed the delay from analogRead().
+* Activating TWI/I2C pullup resistors on the ATmega168 (in addition to the ATmega8).

 0007 - 2006.12.25